clairesquires99/Recommenda/README.md

 > This app is currently a work in progress.

 ## Author's Note
 This is the second version of the Recommenda app.
-The first (see repo (here)[https://github.com/clairesquires99/RecommendationApp]) was developed using Flask as mobile-first web app.
+The first version (see repo [here](https://github.com/clairesquires99/RecommendationApp)) was developed using Flask as mobile-first web app.
+See this repo for more detailed information about the functionality of the app.

 This version will serve as a challenge to recreate the same app as a mobile app instead, using React Native, with the intention to ultimately launch it on the Apple Store and Google Play Store.